langroid/langroid/README.md

 `Langroid` is an intuitive, lightweight, extensible and principled Python framework to easily build LLM-powered applications.
-You set up Agents, equip them with optional components (LLM, vector-store and methods), assign them tasks, and have them collaboratively solve a problem by exchanging messages.
+You set up Agents, equip them with optional components (LLM, vector-store and tools/functions), assign them tasks, and have them collaboratively solve a problem by exchanging messages.
 This Multi-Agent paradigm is inspired by the
 [Actor Framework](https://en.wikipedia.org/wiki/Actor_model)